-Parent-teacher conferences occur two times per year, in November and April.
+Parent-teacher conferences occur two times per year, in late fall and spring.
 Conference requests are accommodated on a first come, first serve basis unless requested by your child's teachers.
 Notifications and conference schedules will be provided by your child's teachers in advance.
 Due to scheduling, not all conferences are able to be accommodated on the designated days.
-However, parents can request conferences with teachers at any time during the school year by contacting the middle school guidance department.
+However, parents can request conferences with teachers at any time during the school year by contacting the middle school Student Services Department.